andersonopt/website/content/blog/product-release-notes-4-15-20.md

 ![](/images/Folders.png)

 * Create a workspace to start your folder structure (other users in your organization will be able to access the workspace and you can create as many as you want).
-* Name the workspace
+* Name the workspace.
-* Click 'Create Workspace'
+* Click 'Create Workspace'.

 ![](/images/Folder_Workspace.png)

 * Click the 'Create Folder' button to add a new folder to the workspace.
-* Click 'Add projects' to add projects to the workspace/folder structure
+* Click 'Add projects' to add projects to the workspace/folder structure.

 ![](/images/Create_Folder.png)

-* Drag and drop folders from the projects pane on the left to the pane on the right to organize and group in folders (note: click the dots to the left of the project name to drag the project)
+* Drag and drop folders from the projects pane on the left to the pane on the right to organize and group in folders (note: click the dots to the left of the project name to drag the project).

   ![](/images/Drag_Projects.png)